-This map has been compiled and drawn under contract between the State of Alaska, Department of Natural Resources (DNR), Division of Geological & Geophysical Surveys (DGGS), and WGM, Mining & Geological Consultants, Inc. Airborne geophysical data for area 4 were acquired in 1999 by Geoterrex-Dighem, a division of CGG Canada Ltd. Funding for the project was provided by the U.S. Department of the Interior, Bureau of Land Management (BLM), Ketchikan Gateway Borough, Sealaska Corporation, Alaska State Mental Health Trust Land Office, and the cities of Thorne Bay and Coffman Cove.
-The data for areas 1, 2 and 3 were flown by Dighem in 1991 and 1992.
-These data were provided for publication by Sealaska Corporation.
+This map has been compiled and drawn under contract between the State of Alaska, Department of Natural Resources (DNR), Division of Geological & Geophysical Surveys (DGGS), and WGM, Mining & Geological Consultants, Inc. Airborne geophysical data for the area were acquired in 1999 by Geoterrex-Dighem, a division of CGG Canada Ltd. Funding for the project was provided by the U.S. Department of the Interior, Bureau of Land Management (BLM), Ketchikan Gateway Borough, Sealaska Corporation, Alaska State Mental Health Trust Land Office, and the cities of Thorne Bay and Coffman Cove.